 To make the conditions that cause stretch marks even worse, Cortisol prompts the body to accumulate excess fat.
 This additional fat is often stored around the middle of the body, forcing the skin to stretch and eventually causing stretch marks.

-Pregnant women should work with a doctor to minimize stretch marks, as lots of weight is gained in a relative short period of time will boost your chances of stretch marks.
-There are several ways to prevent or lessen the chances that future stretch marks may appear.
+Pregnant women should work with a doctor to help prevent stretch marks, as lots of weight is gained in a relative short period of time.
+Rapid weight gain will boost your chances of getting stretch marks.

-First, stay hydrated!
+- Stay hydrated!
 Drinking at least 8 oz. of water for every 10 lbs of body weight each day will promote elasticity in your skin, which will help guard against stretch marks.
 If you consume an excessive amount of caffeine you need to drink more than the recommended 8 oz. per 10 lbs of water per day as part of protecting against stretch marks.

-Fourth, use stretch mark creams daily.
+- Use stretch mark creams daily.
 Using specialized creams or ointments every day can help reduce your chances of stretch marks.

-Fifth, make sure your body is moving!
+- Make sure your body is moving!
 Having a regular exercise regimen will improve your overall health and lessen your chance of weight gain and stretch marks.
 Exercise promotes healthy stretch mark free skin.